A Long Day's Dying: Plot summary

 Fearing that Bone will find out about her lie, Elizabeth becomes unwell and complains to her elderly mother, Maroo.
 Maroo journeys into the city to care for her daughter, and, while on the train, is taken ill.
-Though she had planned to dine with Bone in order to discuss Elizabeth's breakdown, Maroo's illness prevents her from making the journey to his house.
+Though she had planned to dine with Bone to discuss Elizabeth's breakdown, Maroo's illness prevents her from making the journey to his house.
 Left with a beautifully laid table, an already prepared meal, and no companion to enjoy it with, Bone asks his housekeeper, Emma, to sit and eat with him and his pet monkey, Simon.
 After the dinner, which proves to be a difficult experience for Emma—who is neither dressed for the occasion nor comfortable with the prospect of eating with her employer—Bone withdraws to his chambers with the monkey.
 Upon finding an old, ornate shaving razor, Bone playfully draws the flat edge of the blade across his throat.
 In an attempt to mimic him, the monkey steals the razor, and accidentally slits its own throat.
 The following day all of the characters—apart from Emma the housekeeper and the now deceased Simon—gather at Elizabeth's house, and sit by Maroo's bedside when, at the close of the novel, she passes away.